-After all, we were just kids, and kids got to play, experiment, and given the grace to fail and learn.
+After all, we were just kids, and kids got to play experiment, and be given the grace to fail and learn.
 As we got older, things began to change.
-Our safety net shrunk, and we became fearful of taking risks without the guarantee of success.
-School got harder, college was more serious, jobs became demanding with even more pressure.
+Our safety net shrunk, and we feared taking risks without guaranteeing success.
+School got harder; college was more serious, and jobs became demanding with even more pressure.
 As we grew, so did the stakes of getting it wrong the first time.
 Suddenly, a cost was associated with failure.
 And so, we raised expectations of ourselves to avoid that cost.

 So, failure becomes a barrier to success.
 It slows the process.
 It becomes the enemy.
 But failure is not an enemy.
-Failure is still that beautiful learning lesson from our childhood.
-Failure is an art.
-And a necessity for success.
-I want to tell you how the fear of failure brought me to a perceived success, and how I left it all behind to pursue failure as an art.
+Failure is still a beautiful learning lesson from our childhood.
+Failure is an art and a necessity for success.
+I want to tell you how the fear of failure brought me to a perceived success and how I left it all behind to pursue failure as an art.

 If I had my name on something and it failed, I was often asked for explanations.
-I was asked who on my team was responsible, and what I would do about it.
+I was asked who on my team was responsible and what I would do about it.
 Failure became a barrier to my success.
 I tried everything I could to avoid failure.
 I gave it no space in my life.
-Not in my work, not in my school, I even avoided relationships because I was convinced, they would fail due to my busy life.
+I avoided relationships outside my work or school because I was convinced they would fail due to my busy life.
 I was miserable, and so were plenty of others around me.
 But on the outside- I looked like a success to many.
 And by society’s standards, I was a success.

-When I realized I was living a double life by still working in a situation that was a contradiction to my values, I left.
-I knew I could fail big.
-I knew that failure had huge consequences.
+When I realized I was living a double life by still working in a situation that contradicted my values, I left.
+I knew I could fail big, and failure had huge consequences.
 But I also knew my entire being relied on me living out my values.

 I put 100% of my time into my first business six months after I started it.
-I had no guarantees.
-But I felt peace.
-And a safe space to try, fail, and try again.
-And I surprisingly had a large network of people willing to help.
+I had no guarantees, but I felt peace and a safe space to try, fail, and try again.
+Surprisingly, I had a large network of people willing to help.

 Today looks very different than where I was just a few years ago.
-I will say, I have made many failures.
-But I have surrounded myself with others who offer a great deal of support.
+I will say I have had many failures.
+However, I have surrounded myself with others who offer great support.
 My quest for perfection is long gone.
-I wish I had figured that out before I went to three different master’s programs.
+I wish I had figured that out before attending three master’s programs.
 Luckily, I only graduated from one.
 I am also happily married, and I practice the art of failure in that dynamic as well.
 I welcome failure daily.
 To me, that means I am living!
 I am trying things.
-I am growing and I am thriving.
+I am growing, and I am thriving.

-There are four key components to my own art of failing that continue to serve me well.
+Four key components to my art of failing continue to serve me well.

 1. Prepare, don’t control

 I go into every situation knowing there is a chance for failure.
 It is my acceptance.
 I don’t try to anticipate the failure or control the outcome.
-I just remind myself that I may not be 100% successful.
-If my failure will impact others (a client, a partner), we discuss what a potential failure will look like, and we plan for that.
-Sometimes it is a contingency plan for a timeline being extended.
-Sometimes it is me not being able to make dinner as planned.
+I remind myself that I may not be 100% successful.
+If my failure will impact others (a client or a partner), we discuss what a potential failure will look like and plan for that.
+Sometimes, it is a contingency plan for a timeline being extended.
+Sometimes, I am not able to make dinner as planned.

-When I do miss a deadline or dinner or something else that I perceived as “failed”, I address it in the moment.
-I acknowledge the emotion in the moment, whether it is frustration or disappointment and validate it.
-Sometimes that is all I have time for in the moment.
+When I miss a deadline, dinner, or something else I perceive as “failed,” I address it now.
+I acknowledge the emotion at the moment, whether it is frustration or disappointment, and validate it.
+Sometimes, that is all I have time for at the moment.

-I figure out what things did not go according to plan.
+I know that things do not go according to plan.
 I ask myself why.
-I separate what is in my control to do differently, and what is simply out of control.
-For example- if a timeline was delayed because a natural disaster shut everything down – not much in anyone’s control.
+I separate what is in my control to do differently and what is out of control.
+For example- if a timeline is delayed because a natural disaster shuts everything down – there is not much in anyone’s control.
 I acknowledge it and move on.
 Things I can control- I brainstorm and get creative!
 I have fun with trying out different ways of doing things.
-I have a deeply analytical mind, so I see this practice like the scientific method, or PDSA for those improvement folk out there.
+I have a deeply analytical mind, so I see this practice like the scientific method or PDSA, for those improvement folk out there.